EpistasisLab/LPC/README.md

 ## Introduction

-The LPC is a shared computing resource with a large number of processing cores upon which different computational tasks can be run.
+The LPC (Limited Performance Computing) is a shared computing resource with a large number of processing cores upon which different computational tasks can be run.
 The LPC can be used to run computing processes that require a larger amount of memory that most PCs or laptops have available, as well as to run many processes simultaneously (on separate computing cores) and thus parallelize a large number of computational tasks.
 Each computing process (e.g., running a machine learning algorithm on a dataset), can be submitted (as a ‘job’) to an appropriate LPC queue (i.e. a program that manages the running of jobs from different users on cores of the LPC.
 Each user of the LPC is set up with a home directory within which they can put the code or data they wish to run, and within which job outputs can be saved.